 Kola San Jon's festivity reminds us of both the cycles of starvation and death, compensated by periods of lesser scarcity and extremely rare moments of abundance; and the painful dialectic of a population that, facing all the evils of retreatants, in the exodus, ended up in an arid region that leads to a port.
-It symbolizes the hope for escaping (migrate), or otherwise, the despair of contemplating an insurmountable blue obstacle.
+It symbolizes the hope for escaping (migrate), or despair of contemplating otherwise, the insurmountable blue obstacle.
 It is related to this phantasmagoria as well as to its reinvention in the socially precarious situation imposed on African immigrants in Portugal, during contemporary times (Lopes, 2020, p.
 576).